Sign In Forgot Password

 At Shir Hadash we welcome families that include non-Jewish members and those who consider themselves half-Jewish to actively participate in our congregation.
 We regularly hold discussion sessions and events designed to help interfaith couples and families share common experiences and explore solutions to typical challenges.

 We periodically run Grandparents' Circle programs for grandparents of interfaith families and Mothers' Circle programs for mothers raising Jewish children who were not raised Jewish themselves.
-For interfaith questions, please contact Senior Rabbi Nico Socolovsky
+For interfaith questions, please contact Rabbi Nico Socolovsky

 Not Jewish?
 Partners of Jews— Your Opportunities Here